yanghengtang/tp/docs/UserGuide.md

 **Format**: `edit_d INDEX [ic\NRIC] [n\NAME]`

 * Edits the doctor at the specified `INDEX`.
-The index refers to the index number shown in the displayed doctor list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed doctor list.
+* The index **must be a positive integer** (i.e. 1 to MAX_INT).
+* The index should not be larger than the length of the displayed doctor list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.